elastest/elastest-device-emulator-service/docs/index.md

 to oneM2M domain.
 The available micro-services supporting oneM2M in the present release of EDS are:

+* ZigBeeIPE: Provides simulated zigbee device data containing the sensor data for temperature, brightness, movement, pressure, humidity and vibration.
+Currently, our zigbee application provides two simulated zigbee sensors and It is also possible to increase the number of simulated zigbee device.
 * MemsIPE : Provides simulated data from the accelerometer sensor containing values for x, y and z components of acceleration.
 * FrontEnd : Provides a user interface to interact with MemsIPE and ZigBeeIPE.